Labeled binary trees, subarrangements of the Catalan arrangements, and Schur positivity: A bijective proof of Theorem

 \begin{lemma} Let $v_j$ be a node in the attic of $T$.
 Suppose that $v_j$ is prunable and that all other nodes in the distinguished path of $v_j$ are life-sustaining.
 Let $(v_i,v_j,v_k)$ be the distinguished triple of $v_j$, let $e$ be the right edge of $v_i$, and let $f$ be the left edge of $v_k$.
 Then

 \end{lemma}

 \begin{proof}It suffices to show that

 First, suppose $v_j$ is the left child of $v_k$, and let $v_i = \da(v_j)$.
 If the distinguished path of $v_j$ consists of only the nodes $v_i$, $v_j$ and $v_k$, then $v_k$ is the right child of $v_i$.
 Therefore, $e = v_iv_k$, so $\wt{e} = \wt{v_iv_k}$, and \eqref{eq: e weight} holds.
 Otherwise, $v_k$ is in the attic of $T$, and $v_i = \da(v_k)$.
 By hypothesis, we know that every node on the distinguished path of $v_k$ is life-sustaining.
-Therefore, applying Lemma~\ref{lem: Technical Lemma}(a) to the distinguished path of $v_k$, we have
+Therefore, applying Lemma~\ref{lem: Technical Lemma}(a) to the distinguished path of $v_k$, {we have that \eqref{eq: e weight} continues to hold}.